Luke and mom on a very good day snowshoeing

 3. The referral call came an hour later and she was a social worker too.
 She stated to me almost verbatim what the first man said.
 She added one bit of information by saying we have nothing good for adults with autism and our community is 20 years behind .

 4. I talked with Luke’s medicine management provider.
-He stated Luke was more than he could handle and refused to see him in his office the next day.
+He stated Luke was more than he could handle and refused to see him in his office the next day if he was aggressive.
 He said call 911.
 I believe this is a cop out by providers and lame.
-I wondered if his own child was like Luke- would that be his response ?
+I think providers need to see the patients how they can be and not all calm.
+I worked for 30 years as a nurse.
+I understand the hazards.

 5. I spoke with a RN friend who works as a mental health nurse on the largest psych unit in Seattle .
 She knows Luke personally and said again to me: “Luke would be restrained.
 Please try not to bring him or call 911.”
 She knew my pain and our predicament.